All Products

 Note

 • Starting from 00:00 on January 5, 2024, CDT is used to bill outbound Internet traffic of Function Compute.
-You are charged for Internet traffic based on billing rules of CDT.
-For more information, see Supported products and metering methods.
+You are charged for Internet traffic based on the billing rules of CDT.
+For more information, see Products and metering methods supported by CDT.

 In Function Compute, you are charged based on total outbound Internet traffic.
 Fees for outbound Internet traffic = (Internet traffic within a function + Traffic for responses to requests + CDN origin traffic) × Unit traffic price.